-Second, later in this book we provide a collection of Reading Scenarios drawn from anthropological studies of the Mediterranean social system.
+Second, later in the book we provide a collection of Reading Scenarios drawn from anthropological studies of the Mediterranean social system.
 This is the social system that has been encoded in the language of the letters in ways that are not always obvious to modern readers.
-Since most of the reading scenarios apply throughout Paul's letters, however, we have duly referenced them in the commentary for the convenience of the reader.
-Together with the Textual Notes, the Reading Scenarios offer clues for filling in the unspoken or implicit elements of the writing as a Mediterranean reader would certainly have done.
-The Notes and Reading Scenarios help the modern reader develop a considerate posture toward the ancient author and prevent imposing on that author's work interpretations that would be culturally incompatible.
-An index of reading scenarios is provided at the close of the book.
-On general introductory questions about the Pauline writings as well as on questions concerning the dating and sequence of these letters, we have followed Dennis C. Duling's The New Testament: History, Literature, and Social Context (4th ed.; Belmont, Calif.: Wadsworth/Thomson, 2003).
+Since most of the reading scenarios apply throughout the Deutero-Pauline letters, however, we have duly referenced them in the commentary for the convenience of the reader.
+Together with the Textual Notes, the Reading Scenarios offer clues for filling in the unspoken or implicit elements of the writings as a Mediterranean reader would certainly have done.
+The Textual Notes and Reading Scenarios help the modern reader develop a considerate posture toward the ancient author and prevent imposing on that author's work interpretations that would be culturally incompatible.

-Finally, the illustrations, map, and charts included are intended to serve as a reminder that in reading the New Testament we are indeed in a different world.
-The scenarios that these and our written comments evoke and that we ask the reader to understand come from a time and place that for all of us remain foreign territory.
+The scenarios expressed in the Deutero-Pauline letters come from a time and place that for all of us remains foreign territory.
 It is unlike anything we are likely to imagine from our experience in the modern West.
 It is a world we invite you to enter as a thoughtful and considerate reader.

-Bruce J. Malina, Creighton University John J. Pilch, Georgetown University
+Bruce J. Malina, Creighton University John J. Pilch, Johns Hopkins University